Night Thrasher (Dwayne Taylor): The New Warriors

-Night Thrasher meticulously researched several young solo heroes and selected three as targets for recruitment.
+Night Thrasher meticulously researches young heroes and selects three as targets for recruitment.
 He based his group on the Fantastic Four, with himself as the Reed Richards of the group: the leader and brains.
-Each additional member was slated to reflect roles of each of the FF.
-The first of his recruits was Richard Rider, the retired and supposedly depowered Nova (filling the role of the Thing).
-Deducing he could reignite Rider's powers with a high-stress incident, Night Thrasher abducted Rider and dropped him off a building.
-Although Rider was understandably upset at Night Thrasher for risking his life, the fact that the incident allowed him to regain his powers (his greatest desire) made him feel obliged to join the team.
+Each additional member is slated to reflect roles of each of the Fantastic Four.
+The first of his recruits was Richard Rider, previously known as Nova, who had apparently lost his powers.
+Deducing that he could reignite Rider's powers with a high-stress incident, Night Thrasher abducts Rider and drops him off a building, which successfully restores his powers.

-Night Thrasher chose the other teammates: mutants Firestar (filling the Human Torch slot) and Marvel Boy, later known as Justice, (filling the Invisible Woman slot).
-Soon after assembling, the four young superheroes became involved in an emergency.
-Terrax, a former herald of Galactus, had re-formed his body and was causing destruction in downtown New York.
-Arriving at the scene, they found Namorita and Speedball.
-The six young heroes battled Terrax and neutralized him via the use of ad hoc (but effective) teamwork.
-In the aftermath, the Avengers arrived and stole the show, leaving some of the young heroes bitter.
-They agreed to form a new team, the New Warriors, after a label given them by a reporter.
+Night Thrasher chooses the other teammates: Firestar (filling the role of Human Torch) and Marvel Boy (filling the role of Invisible Woman).
+Soon after assembling, the heroes confront Terrax, who has reformed his body and is causing destruction in downtown New York.
+Arriving at the scene, they find Namorita and Speedball.
+The six battle Terrax and neutralize him, but are overshadowed by the Avengers.
+They agree to form a new team, the New Warriors, after a label given them by a reporter.